 Drug therapy is a common part of everyday life, from managing acute illnesses to treating chronic conditions.
 Nearly 49 percent of people in the United States used at least one prescription drug in the last 30 days, according to the Centers for Disease Control and Prevention (CDC).
 And that doesn’t count the over-the-counter medications that people also take.

 Understanding how your body metabolizes medications may explain how a certain drug works for you, or whether you’ll receive any benefit from it at all.
 In some cases, the typical dose of a drug may be too much or too little for your specific genetic makeup.

 The CDC estimates that each year, some 1.3 million people—or one in 250 Americans—go to the emergency department because of a bad reaction to a medication.
 More than a quarter of them will need to be hospitalized for additional treatment.

 The drug classes most responsible for these adverse drug events are blood thinners, antibiotics, diabetes drugs, and opioid analgesics.
 In an era of opioid addiction and overdose, medication metabolism may be critical to understanding appropriate dosing of opioids and other medications.

 How your body chemically alters pharmaceuticals so that they can be more easily processed and excreted, is called medication metabolism.
+Watch the video below.

 Even though it occurs in many of your body’s tissues, your liver holds the main responsibility for drug metabolism.
 It contains enzymes that usually break down or inactivate drugs.
 In some cases, though, these enzymes actually convert the drug into a form that your body can use more effectively.
 Other proteins, known as p-glycoproteins, can affect the absorption or brain penetration of certain drugs—in particular, some opioids and antidepressants.